OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md

 **Some assembly required**

-While a single server Octopus installation is easy, Octopus High Availability is designed for mission critical enterprise scenarios and depends heavily on infrastructure and Windows components.
+While a single server Octopus installation is easy, Octopus High Availability is designed for mission critical enterprise scenarios and depends heavily on infrastructure and Microsoft components.
 At a minimum:

 - You should be familiar with SQL Server failover clustering, or have DBAs available to create and manage the database.
 - You should be familiar with SANs or other approaches to sharing storage between servers.